aledinola/DKW/README.txt

 4) Business expense data: see folder "other_data".
 The data are downloaded from https://washingtonpost.com/wp-srv/special/business/costofrunningabusiness.html.
 5) Small firm output data: see folder "other_data".
 The data are from Bloom, Fletcher and Yeh (2021) "The Impact of COVID-19" on US Firms."
 6) Kauffman Firm Survey.
 We use KFS confidential microdata file.
 To access the dataset, an application is required to be made to the Kauffman Foundation.
 See link: https://www.kauffman.org/entrepreneurship/research/kauffman-firm-survey/.
+7) BED: see subfolder "BED".
+Raw data are downloaded from https://data.bls.gov/.

 Code to create moments and other statistics
 1) Run prog/main.do in STATA to generate moments and statistics.
+The program uses raw data saved in subfolders SUSB, BDS, FRED and other_data as well as statistics computed based on the KFS data.
 Outputs are stored in subfolder "moments."
 	- data_moments.txt: a text file containing data targets for the steady state calibration.
 	- FRED_Graphs and FRED_Graphs_ee are Figures 1a and 1b in the paper.
-2) The program prog/main.do uses raw data saved in subfolders SUSB, BDS, FRED and other_data as well as statistics computed based on the KFS data.
-Since the KFS data is confidential, we provide only the STATA code that is used to generate the KFS moments.
+Note that since the KFS data is confidential, we provide only the STATA code that is used to generate the KFS moments.
 See file "prog/main_KFS.do."
+2) The spreadsheet "Entry-exit.xlsx" in subfolder "BED" contains calculations of the pandemic impact on business entry and exit rates.

 ************************* MAIN RESULTS (Baseline grant, laissez-faire, targeted grant) ********************